Registry of Deeds Reopening – changes to onsite access

 Visitors will be asked to confirm their booking at reception upon arrival.
 Photographic identification is required to facilitate effective contact tracing in the event of a confirmed case of Covid-19.

 You will be required to place personal belongings in a secure locker in reception.
 You can bring pencils, notepaper and electronic devices with you for note-taking.
 You will then be directed to one of our public rooms and your assigned desk.

 Using the Collections

 Material requested will be waiting for customers at their assigned desk or on a trolley prior their arrival to the Registry of Deeds.
-Visitors must only use the material requested in advance of their visit.
-This is to reduce touchpoints and document handling within the building and between visitors.
 There is no open access to the volumes on shelves within the building.